 Reporting on End User information and transaction statistics

-A Peppol Authority may require, as part of its PA specific requirements, to establish mechanism for Service Provider within their reporting on End User information and/or statistics on transactions.
+A Peppol Authority may establish, as part of its PA Specific Requirements, a mechanism for Service Provider to provide reporting on End User information and/or statistics on transactions within their jurisdiction.

-Such PA specific requirements shall be possible until a uniform reporting mechanism is adopted throughout the Peppol Network.
+Such PA Specific Requirements shall be possible until a uniform reporting mechanism is adopted throughout the Peppol Network.

 Mandatory use of centralised services and global specifications

-A Peppol Authority may require, as part of its PA specific requirements, the use of centralised Peppol Addressing and Capability Look-up services for all or specific type of End Users legally based within its territorial jurisdiction.
+A Peppol Authority may require, as part of its PA Specific Requirements, the use of centralised Peppol Addressing and Capability Look-up services for all or specific type of End Users legally based within its territorial jurisdiction.
 In such an event, the Peppol Authority must provide sufficient information/guidance for Service Providers, as well as access to all relevant tools or procedures.

 A Peppol Authority may make the use of the Peppol Directory mandatory for End Users which are legally based within its territorial jurisdiction.